 Cardiovascular disease encompasses heart, stroke and blood vessel diseases.
-Coronary heart disease, including heart attack and the chronic condition angina, is the leading cause of death in Australia accounting for 15% of all deaths in 2011.
-Stroke is the second leading cause of death in Australia.
+Coronary heart disease, including heart attack and the chronic condition angina, is the leading cause of death in Australia accounting for 11% of all deaths in 2018.
+Stroke is one of the top five leading underlying causes of death in Australia.
 In many cases these conditions are preventable by modifying risk factors including diet.

 Eating grain foods, especially whole grain foods and those containing fibre from oats and barley is associated with lower risk of heart disease.

 The evidence for the role of whole grains in reducing coronary heart disease risk is compelling – it shows increasing whole grains to 2 – 4 serves a day can reduce the risk of heart disease by as much as 40% – equal to the effect of statin drugs.
 In addition, for every 10g of cereal fibre in the diet the risk of coronary death decreases by 10%.

 Few studies exist that specifically examine the relationship between whole grain intakes and risk of stroke.
 However, one notable study examined the relationship of whole grain intake and risk of ischaemic stroke in a 12-year follow-up of the Nurses’ Health Study, which included over 75,500 women.
 Women eating 2.7 serves of whole grain food per day were found to be 31% less likely to suffer stroke compared to women eating less than half a serve of whole grain food.

 Three prospective cohort studies have reported an inverse association between whole grain consumption and hypertension.
 Three large scale studies have indicated those that have intakes of 48 grams or 2 – 4 serves of whole grains or more have a 19 – 23% reduced risk of developing hypertension.
 The suggested mechanisms by which whole grains can reduce blood pressure include increased insulin sensitivity, prevention of weight gain and improved endothelial function.